smerckel/adcpreader/doc/source/reader.rst

 the whole file is contained in memory.
 Although binary files can be large, it is not expected that a file would not fit in memory.

-To parse the binary data, the PD0() class defines a ensemble_data_generator() method, which takes the binary data returned by the read() method as input parameter, and returns a generator, yielding binary data chunks representing single pings.
-Each such a binary data chunk can be converted into an ensemble (or ping) by creating an instance of the Ensemble object with the chunk of binary data as argument.
-The decode() method of the Ensemble object returns a dictionary with all the fields contained in the ensemble data.
+To parse the binary data, the PD0() class defines a ``process()`` method, which takes one filename, or a list of filenames, and starts reading the binary data.
+The data are then sent into the pipeline, that is to be defined before the ``process()`` method is called.
+The ``process()`` method is implemented as a lazy data generator, that is, only so much data is read that is required to send all the information of a ensemble down the pipeline.
+The benefit is of this approach is that, the binary files can be huge, without the need to worry about memory issues.

-The PD0() class defines a high level method ensemble_generator that combines the steps described above in a single method.
-As input, the method takes a single filename or list of files, and returns a generator yielding decoded ensembles or pings.
-If a list of many files is supplied as argument, then, at any time only one file is read and kept in memory, which allows for bulk processing of data without the risk of running out of memory.

 A typical use of the PD0() reader class, thus is ::

   pd0 = PDO()

-  ensembles = pd0.ensemble_generator(list_of_pd0_filenames)

-which is the recomened way to start a pipeline.
+  :
+  # Define a pipe line
+  :
+  pd0.process(list_of_pd0_filenames)

 Decoding of PD0 binaries